 Spend a day at the beach

 If you’re visiting Mykonos, chances are you’ll have packed a bathing suit or two.
 The most popular and best beaches in Mykonos are on the South side of the island.
 Clustered together and protected from the strong Aegean winds.
 You’ll find all types and varieties; from partying and watersports to family and luxury beaches.
 Long stretches of fine golden sand and pristine turquoise waters makes relaxing at the beach unmissable.
 Spend at least one of the days living up the VIP lifestyle and splash out a small fortune on a super luxurious sunbed and umbrella.
 Try Nammos or Kensho at Psarrou or Principote at Panormos.
 Arrive early to maximise your time and enjoy all day beach vibes.
-After all you are in Mykonos, you made it this far, so you may as well treat yourself to a little opulence.
+After all you are in Mykonos, you made it this far.

 The best free sunset – Mykonos lookout point on Epar.
 Od.
 Mikonou

 Forget the long queues and entrance fees of the establishments!
 This look-out point has the best view of the lot.
 If you’re not fussy about sitting in a lounger, cocktail in hand, then this is the place to go.
 Located halfway up the windy road between Mykonos town and the main road.
 There are places to sit all the way up this length of road leading up to the official look out point.
 You’ll be sure to find some space to take in the marvelous sunset with Mykonos town sprawling out in all its glory in the foreground.
 Stop here on your way back or to the Chora – it’s well worth the visit.